 Recommended Body Protector

 While their is no perfect safety vest that I know of, after researching many different body protectors I found the one I think is the best.
 I recommend this body protector and plan to buy it myself.
-It is the Racesafe Provent 3.0 (available on Amazon).
+It is the Racesafe Provent 3.0 (available at Drill Shed).
 I chose this body protector for several reasons.

 - Well-priced safety vest for the quality at $290